 A three (3) second credit will be given, if requested, for having headsails set on an above-deck roller furling system.
-In order to obtain the credit, the furling system must be in use when headsail is hoisted.
-All headsails (except storm sails) must be set using the furling system and must be able to be furled using the system.
+In order to obtain the credit, the furling system must be fully functional and in use whenever a headsail is hoisted.
+All headsails (except storm sails, spinnaker staysails, spinnakers and Free Flying Headsails) must be set using the furling system and must be able to be furled using the system.
 Sail changes are allowed.
 Sails may also be dropped and re-hoisted.